laxmankrishnamurti/Backend/Engine-X(Nginx)/Module-01/Section-03.md

 # Nginx Architecture

-We can create multiple instance of nginx server and each server have multiple block these blocks are called context.
+We can create multiple instance of nginx server and each server have multiple block these blocks are called "context".
 Every block may have seperate configuration settings.
 A server can contain these following blocks.

 - Main Block